-It is normal for children to feel anxious about their examination.
-Consequently, our staff takes as much time as necessary to help children through the medical evaluation by explaining each step of the check-up and finding ways to put the child at ease.
+It is normal for children to feel anxious about any medical exam.
+Because of the nature of an Our Kids exam, parents may also feel a great deal of anxiety and stress.
+Consequently, our staff takes as much time as necessary to help children and families through the medical evaluation, explaining each step of the check-up and finding ways to put the child at ease.
 These efforts reduce children's distress during the evaluation.
+The majority of children do very well during the exam and afterwards, they are often relieved to find out from a medical provider that their body is healthy and normal.

-May I stay with my child during the examination?
+9 May I stay with my child during the examination?

 Many children want a parent or supportive adult in the exam room with them for comfort and reassurance.
 Other children prefer to do the exam on their own, with no parent in the room.
-We will ask your child whom, if anyone, he or she would like to have in the exam room and, whenever possible, respect your child's preference in this regard.
+We will ask your child whom, if anyone, he or she would like to have in the exam room and respect your child's preference whenever possible.

-Will the exam show whether or not my child has been sexually abused?
+10 Will the exam show whether or not my child has been sexually abused?

 Not necessarily.
 Most children have no physical injuries to their genital or anal areas.
-This does not mean that no sexual abuse has occurred.
-It is possible that children have been involved in sexual activity and that it has not injured their bodies in a way that leaves lasting signs.
+This doesn't mean no sexual abuse has occurred.
+It is possible for a child to be sexually abused without any visible or lasting signs on his or her body.
 The medical professional who examines your child will sit down with you after your child's check-up to explain the results of the child's exam.

-1 Who will be given information about the examination?
+11 Who will be given information about the exam?

 In cases where there is an ongoing investigation into a report of possible sexual abuse, a written report of a child's medical evaluation can be provided to investigators only.
-After an investigation, the child's legal guardian may obtain a copy of the medical report from the records department at Nashville General Hospital.
+After an investigation, the child's legal guardian may obtain a copy of the medical report from Nashville General Hospital's records department.

-2What should I tell my child about coming to OUR KIDS?
+12 What should I tell my child about coming to Our Kids?

-Many parents worry that telling children about the check-up before coming to OUR KIDS will cause them to become upset and worried.
-However, it is important that children have accurate information about their visit to OUR KIDS so they will know what to expect, can prepare themselves, and have time to ask questions and express their feelings.
+Many parents worry that telling children about the check-up before coming to Our Kids will cause them to become upset and worried.
+However, it is important for children to have accurate information about their visit to Our Kids so they will know what to expect, can prepare themselves and have time to ask questions and express their feelings.
 Children are often less worried and more cooperative with medical procedures when they have been prepared in advance for what they will be experiencing.

-A few days before your appointment, explain to your child that he/she will be coming to our center for a check-up.
-Children should be told that they will talk with a person who will ask questions about their body and their health, and that a nurse will look at their body, including their private parts, to make sure they are healthy.
-Reassure your child that there will be no painful procedures such as shots, and that the staff at OUR KIDS will help them every step of the way.
-Children should be encouraged to bring along a stuffed animal, blanket, or other comforting object when they come for the check-up if it will help them feel more at ease.
+A few days before your appointment, explain to your child that he or she will be coming to our center for a check-up.
+Children should be told that they will talk with a person who will ask questions about their body and their health, and a nurse will look at their body, including their private parts, to make sure they are healthy.
+Reassure your child there will be no painful procedures such as shots, and the staff at Our Kids will help them every step of the way.
+Children should be encouraged to bring along a stuffed animal, blanket or other comforting object if it will help them feel more at ease.

-Similarly, if you are bringing your child to Nashville General Hospital, explain that a nurse or doctor will look at their body to make sure it is healthy.
-However, at General Hospital it is possible that blood will be drawn or that a shot will be given to your child.
+Similarly, if you are bringing your child to Nashville General Hospital, explain that a nurse or doctor will look at his or her body to make sure it is healthy.
+However, at the hospital it is possible blood will be drawn or a shot will be given to your child.

-What should I bring to the appointment?
+13 What should I bring to the appointment?